E-r-1-c/networking-labs/02-layer3-routing/static-default-floating-routing/README.md

 ![R1 Normal Routing Table](./images/03-r1-normal-routing-table.png)

-The output confirmed that the preferred route to the Site 1 LAN used the direct connection to R0.
+The output confirmed that R1 used the direct link to R0 as the preferred route to the Site 1 LAN.

-The floating static route through R2 remained inactive while the preferred route was available.
+The floating static route through R2 remained inactive.

 ---

 ### Primary Path Testing

-PC0 traced the path to PC1 during normal operation.
+PC0 traced the path to PC1 while all links were working.

 ```text
 PC0> tracert 192.168.20.10